chriskomus/solar-battery-bt-monitor/hardware_setup.md

    - Interface Options -> Enable SSH
    - Interface Options -> Enable VNC
    - System Options -> Hostname
-      - Set a familiar name that you can then reference on your local network (i.e. solar-monitor)
+      - Set hostname to solar-monitor
       - Once this is set up, you can reference your device with a url like http://solar-monitor.local instead of its IP address
 7. Update the system software:
     ```